molecularmachinist/functional_sampling_tool/README.md

 ├── initial
 │   └── start.gro
 ├── mdrun.mdp
-├── templates
+├── topol.top
-│   └── sbatch_launch.sh *
+└── sbatch_launch.sh *
-└── topol.top
 ```

-The files marked with an asterisk can be copied and modified, while the rest you should provide yourself.
+The files marked with an asterisk can be copied and modified from templates, while the rest you should provide yourself.
 The names of the index, topology and mdp files can differ from these and are defined in the config.
-The config name can also differ and can be given as a command line argument.
+The config name can also differ and can be given as a command line argument **before the command** (e.g. `fst -c myconfig.py choose`).

 ## Usage